pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 intellectual creation that lies behind all the various expressions of the work."

-3. Taxon concepts are also compatible with `skos:concept`, whose definition reads:
+Furthermore, taxon concepts can also be modeled as `skos:concept` which are defined as follows:

 "A SKOS concept can be viewed as an idea or notion; a unit of thought.
 However, what constitutes a unit of thought is subjective, and this definition is meant to be suggestive, rather than restrictive."

-We believe that all three types are correct as each represents a distinctive view that we want to adopt in modeling different properties of a taxon concept.
-First, the biodiversity informatics community has embraced the DwC term `dwc:Taxon` in creating the Darwin-SW ontology (TODO cite Baskauf).
-Second, to establish correct links from the taxon concepts to the works they were published requires taking the view that they are `frbr:Work`.
-Third, as the relationships between taxon concepts need to be modeled as well, we have chosen SKOS for this endeavour.
+All three classes represent a distinctive view that we want to adopt in modeling different features of taxon concepts.
+First, the biodiversity informatics community heavily relies on the DwC standard for sharing occurrence data (TODO cite Baskauf).
+Thus, for purposes of data integration we derive the OpenBiodiv taxon concept class from `dwc:Taxon`.
+Secondly, to link taxon concepts to the scientific works they were expressed in requires taking the view that they are instances of `frbr:Work`.
+Third, to model some of relationships between taxon concepts, we view them as SKOS concepts as well.

-Furthermore, we impose the restrictions that realizations of taxon concepts are only `frbr:Expression` and that each taxon concepts needs to have at least one realization, and that each taxon concept must be linked to some biological name (could be more than one).
+**Def.
+(Taxon Concept):**

 ```
 <<Biological Systematics Model>>=